mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Actions

-_**Bite.**_ *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or take 1 poison damage.
+_**Bite.**_ *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage, and the target must succeed on a DC 10 Constitution Saving Throw or take 1 poison damage.

 ### Level 2